 Adge was fortunate to move to Scotland as a child where he benefitted from the volunteer enthusiasm and skills of teachers at his school who introduced him to the Scottish mountains.
 He soon started rock climbing and the future shape of his career choices began to evolve.

-As the Training Officer for both the British Mountaineering Council and Mountain Training England he had the experience of raising safety standards in informal club settings as well as quality assurance on formal governing body award courses.
+As the Training Officer for both the British Mountaineering Council and Mountain Training England he had the experience of working to raise safety standards in informal club settings as well as quality assurance on formal governing body award courses.

 Although his focus both personally and professionally has been climbing and mountaineering, he has worked in a range of settings, also delivering activities and training in paddle sports, rafting and windsurfing.
-He has been an outdoor education centre manager, outdoor education adviser for a Local Authority and managed a climbing wall.
-He has over twenty-five years’ experience as an expert witness and worked as a freelance inspector for 5 years for AALS.
+He has been an outdoor education centre manager, outdoor education adviser for a local authority and managed a climbing wall.
+He has over twenty five years’ experience as an expert witness and worked as a freelance inspector for AALS.

 He remains an active climber and enjoys spending time journeying in remote places, as well as undertaking AALA inspection work for Adventure RMS.